meeshkan/hmt/guides/RECORD.md

 ## Ecosystem

 In addition to using Meeshkan to record, there is a growing ecosystem of projects that one can use to create `.jsonl` files in the [`http-types`](https://github.com/meeshkan/http-types).

-Here are some other ways one can create `.jsonl` files of server recordings that are consumable by `meeshkan build`.
+Here are some other ways that you can create `.jsonl` files of server recordings that are consumable by `meeshkan build`.

 ### Client libraries